Be prepared when you are faced with a Brazilian menu with these quick guidelines. Including an in-depth look at the country’s best cuisine.

-1. Pudim de Tapioca – A rather wobbly dessert made with tapioca, coconut milk and eggs.
-Imagine a dessert you can slurp off your spoon without chewing once.
+Pudim de Tapioca – A rather wobbly dessert made with tapioca, coconut milk and eggs.
+Imagine a dessert you can slurp off your spoon without chewing at all

-2. Doce de Goiaba com Queijo Minas – Also written as the Romeo and Juliet.
-The Goiaba is a preservative made of guava with sugar.
-The Queijo Minas is a white, wet cheese specific to Brazil that for absurd reason couples like a treat with the guava.
+Doce de Goiaba com Queijo Minas – Also written as the Romeo e Juliet.
+The Goiaba preserve is made of guava with sugar.
+The Queijo Minas is a white, wet cheese specific to Brazil that for some reason couples like a treat with guava.

-3. Brigadeiro de Colher – a candy made in Brazil of cocao powder and condensed milk.
+Brigadeiro de Colher – a candy made in Brazil of cocao powder and condensed milk known as brigadeiro.
 Traditionally the sweet is rolled into a ball and placed in cases.
-In restaurants you can also get this same treat that you eat using a spoon.
+In restaurants however, you can also get this dessert in a recipient that you eat using a spoon (de colher).
 It’s more sophisticated, apparently.

-Chope: draft beer that comes in about half a pint.
+Chope: draft beer that comes in as about half a pint.